MicrosoftDocs/azure-docs/articles/app-spaces/quickstart-deploy-your-app.md

 ms.date: 05/20/2024
 ---

-# Quickstart: Deploy a custom app with Azure App Spaces
+# Quickstart: Deploy your app with App Spaces

-In this quickstart, you learn to connect to GitHub and deploy your code to a recommended Azure service with Azure App Spaces.
-For more information, see [Azure App Spaces overview](overview.md).
+In this quickstart, you learn to connect to GitHub and deploy your code to a recommended Azure service with App Spaces.
+For more information, see [App Spaces overview](overview.md).

 ## Prerequisites

 To deploy your repository to App Spaces, you must have the following items:

 - [Azure account and subscription](https://signup.azure.com/)
 - [GitHub repository](https://docs.github.com/repositories/creating-and-managing-repositories/creating-a-new-repository).
-If you don't have your own repository, see [Deploy an Azure App Spaces sample app](quickstart-deploy-sample-web-app-template.md).
+If you don't have your own repository, see [Deploy an App Spaces sample app](quickstart-deploy-sample-web-app-template.md).
 - Write access to your chosen GitHub repository to deploy with GitHub Actions.

 ## Deploy your app